Used Mobility Scooter Buyers Guide

 The best single piece of advice we could give you when buying a used mobility scooter would be to assume the scooter you are buying will need new batteries, unless they are tested correctly and come with warranty like ours.
 The test that has to be carried out on a mobility battery takes around 24 hours and requires a slow discharge test, despite what anyone trying to sell you the scooter tells you.
 Holding the scooter against a wall and watching the battery gauge drop, looking at the voltage with a multi meter, even if it ‘pulls like a train’ they are not ways to test the batteries, and you are best to assume they are no good.
 If they are totally flat, replace them, there are a few iffy take a break tips on how to re charge them from flat but take it from us, we’ve tried, and the batteries will never work for long.
 If you can, borrow the batteries and drop them in to us, we only charge £10 to test them.

 (5) Does it drive ok?

 Get on and have a good go, pay attention to it surging, cutting out, feeling slow or making any funny noises.

 Check it lights up as it should when plugged into the scooter, and check that it is the correct size ah for the scooter-again you can call us if you are un sure of the size it should be.
 Testing the charger there and then is not an easy job and this is something else that you will have to take a gamble on.

 (7) View our scooter buyers guide

-We can offer mobility scooter servicing (£45) if you have bought something that you are not 100% sure about at your door
+We offer a range of door to door mobility scooter repairs, services & battery testing if you have bought something that you are not 100% about